 – Groom getting ready (if requested)

 – Bride & Groom “first look” (if requested)

 – Still-life shots of programs

 Please identify specific event(s) in the order of the service for the Photographer well in advance!

-– Couple’s expression while waiting for each other at aisle
+– Groom’s expression while waiting for the bride

 – Bridal party entrance

 – Bride and FOB walking down the aisle

 – Groom reacting to bride walking down the aisle

 – Bride and groom at the altar

 – Wide shot of the guests sitting during ceremony